Dave-Dodson/C-Sharp/README.md

 # exercism-csharp

-My solutions to the C# programming challenged on http://exercism.io/
+My solutions to the C# programming challenges on http://exercism.io/